The location where Paola Illera's body was found

 Shortly afterwards, a tipster contacted the authorities and told them about a man named "Ace".

-After looking into "Ace's" background, they discovered that his real name was Arohn Kee and that he lived in the exact same building that Paola Illera had been abducted from.
-He had also known one of the other victims.
+After looking into "Ace's" background, investigators discovered that his real name was Arohn Kee and that he had lived in Illera's apartment building at the time of her abduction.
+He also personally knew one of the other victims.

-During the investigation, it was determined that Arohn's father's surname was Warford.
-This was significant, as Arohn Warford was the name of the teenager who had last seen Paola alive.
+It was soon determined that Arohn's father's surname was Warford.
+This was significant, as Arohn Warford was the name of the teenager who had last seen Illera alive.

-When Kee caught wind that the police were narrowing in on him as a suspect, he fled to Miami.
-However, the authorities managed to track him down and extradite him back to New York.
+When Kee caught wind that the police were honing in on him as a suspect, he immediately fled to Miami.
+However, the authorities tracked him down and extradited him back to New York.

-Kee's DNA proved to be a match with the pubic hair that had been found on Paola's body.
+Kee's DNA proved to be a match with the pubic hair that was found on Illera's body.
 It also connected him to two other murders and three rapes.

 Although he attempted to spin a far-fetched conspiracy theory about how he had been framed, the jury didn't fall for it.

-During her impact statement, Paola's mother, Olga, said the following:
+During her impact statement, Illera's mother, Olga, said the following:

 "I hope that you experience what it is like to not be able to sleep, to eat, to walk, to breathe, to not have a moment of peace, thinking of my daughter's suffering at the time of her death.
 I will never learn to live without my daughter, who I brought to this country in search of the American dream."